-Since January 1, 2005, Fresenius SE as a stock exchange listed company with a domicile in a member state of the European Union fulfills its obligation to prepare and publish the consolidated financial statements in accordance with the International Financial Reporting Standards (IFRS) applying Section 315a of the German Commercial Code (HGB).
-Simultaneously, the Fresenius Group voluntarily prepares and publishes the consolidated financial statements in accordance with US GAAP.
+Since January 1, 2005, Fresenius SE as a stock exchange listed company with a domicile in a member state of the European Union (EU) fulfills its obligation to prepare and publish the consolidated financial statements in accordance with the International Financial Reporting Standards (IFRS) applying § 315a of the German Commercial Code (HGB).
+The consolidated financial statements of Fresenius SE at December 31, 2008 have been prepared and will be published in accordance with the Standards valid on the balance sheet date issued by the International Accounting Standards Board (IASB) and the mandatory Interpretations of the International Financial Reporting Interpretations Committee (IFRIC), formerly the Standing Interpretations Committee (SIC), which are binding to be applied in the EU.
+At the same time, the Fresenius Group voluntarily continues to prepare and publish consolidated financial statements in accordance with United States Generally Accepted Accounting Principles (US GAAP).

 In order to improve clarity of presentation, various items are aggregated in the consolidated balance sheet and statement of income.
 These items are analyzed separately in the Notes where this provides useful information to the users of the consolidated financial statements.
+Moreover, the Notes include information required by HGB according to § 315a (1) sentence 1 HGB.
+The consolidated financial statements include a management report according to § 315a HGB in conjunction with § 315 HGB.

-The consolidated balance sheet is classified on the basis of the liquidity of assets and liabilities; the consolidated statement of income is classified using the cost-of-sales accounting format.
+The consolidated balance sheet contains all information required to be disclosed by IAS 1 (Presentation of Financial Statements) and is in accordance with RIC 1 (Balance Sheet Classification according to current/non-current Distinction in compliance with IAS 1 Presentation of Financial Statements) classified on the basis of the liquidity of assets and liabilities following the consolidated balance sheet in accordance with US GAAP; the consolidated statement of income is classified using the cost-of-sales accounting format.